FAQ

 This allows Enter The Machine works to be:

-- Dynamic: works can be programmed to incorporate randomness and respond differently to user-driven events
+- Dynamic: works can be programmed to incorporate randomness and respond to user-driven events.

 - Support future display devices: portraits are created at very high resolutions to help them adapt to future, higher-resolution devices.
 Additional layers of resolution can be added to support future devices.

-- Lightweight: as internet-native artworks, Enter The Machine works are designed to load piecemeal to accommodate varying bandwidth and Internet congestion conditions.
+- Lightweight: progressive loading (i.e., loads in piecemeal fashion) to accommodate varying bandwidth and Internet congestion conditions.
 As such, a naturally occurring element of visual randomness gets introduced as the loading pattern is slightly different each time.

-- Accessible: all Enter The Machine works contain textual descriptions accessible to screen readers and other assistive devices
+- Accessible: all Enter The Machine works contain visual and aural textual descriptions accessible to screen readers and other assistive devices.

-It is well known among conservators of digital art that preserving complex digital works in their original form over significant periods of time is extremely difficult, if not impossible.
+It is well known among conservators of digital art that preserving complex digital works in their original form over significant periods of time is extremely difficult, and sometimes impossible.

-Digital artists make work using cutting-edge hardware and software that, several years hence, may very well be relegated to the technological trash bin of history, thereby rendering the work unviewable in its native format should the original components stop functioning.
+Digital artists make work using cutting-edge hardware and software that, several years hence, may very well be relegated to the technological trash bin of history, which would render the work unviewable in its native format should the original components stop functioning.

-Whether this will happen to Enter The Machine works 10, 20, or 30 years hence is anyone’s guess.
-Still, to mitigate against this possibility, documentation (in the form of PNG and MOV files) for each work is stored on the Arweave file storage blockchain, which is designed to preserve files for the next 200 years.
+Whether this will happen to Enter The Machine works 5, 10, 20, or 30 years hence is anyone’s guess.
+Still, to mitigate against this possibility, documentation (in the form of standard image and video files) for each work is stored on the Arweave file storage blockchain, which is designed to preserve files for the next 200 years.
 Image example here, video example here (file will download automatically).

-The easiest way to find the documentation for a particular work is to find the “Digital Preservation” section of each work.
-In the event the internet-native works no longer display, the onchain documentation can be used in its place.
+Documentation for each work can be found under its “Digital Preservation” section.
+In the event an internet-native work no longer functions, the onchain documentation can be used in its place.

 NFT Questions